Head Injury Month – Industrial Deafness

 Essentially, there was a hive of activity within Herbert Cotterill’s at the time and all activities involved the production of high levels of noise.

 If Mr W wanted to have a conversation with a colleague positioned a few metres away from him, he would need to shout at the top of his voice in order to be heard.
 He took 3 short breaks throughout the course of the working day.
 He took a 15 minute break in the morning and the same length of break in the afternoon.
-He also took a half hour break for hi
+He also took a half hour break for his lunch.

-He was never provided with any form of hearing protection by this employer, nor was he ever warned of the dangers of being exposed to excessive levels of noise to the best of his knowledge.s lunch.
+He was never provided with any form of hearing protection by this employer, nor was he ever warned of the dangers of being exposed to excessive levels of noise to the best of his knowledge.
 Mr W confirmed that the noise levels throughout the course of the working day were constant.
 He only experienced respite from the noise when he took his three breaks.

 1987 to 1993 approximately